 Click on a photo for a larger image and a slideshow

 In many areas some sort of path edging is necessary to separate planting areas from the path.
 Thicker branches and tree trunks serve this purpose but again replacement every few years is necessary.
-In fact, this is simply a tidier version of Forestry Commission procedure of leaving fallen wood to rot naturally, thereby providing a haven for insects that are in turn a food source for other wildlife.
-It is noteworthy how the bird population has increased since we took the woods in hand
+In fact, this is simply a tidier version of Forestry Commission procedure of leaving fallen wood to rot naturally.
+This also provides a haven for insects that are in turn a food source for other wildlife.
+It is noteworthy how the bird population has increased since we took the woods in hand.

-A particular challenge in our woodland is a very variable water table.
+A particular challenge in our woodland garden is a very variable water table.
 The ditches are always full of water from about November to May, but fall dry in summer.
-This effectively means at least half a meter difference in water level and since there are no books that tell you in detail how different plants will cope under our conditions, we are continually experimenting.
+This effectively means at least half a meter difference in water level.
+Since there are no books that tell you in detail how different plants will cope under our conditions, we are continually experimenting.

 The reflections in the water in winter are just beautiful and I had to include these photos..

 Then in Spring, seeing Mother Duck with her brood of ducklings swimming up and down the ditches, is again a joy to behold.
 She comes back with her mate every year and usually manages to rear 9-11 ducklings.

 Almost by definition, the character of a woodland garden is determined by its trees.
 A prime aim of management of our woodland garden is to preserve the general character of a wood.
 We don’t want suddenly to find that we have transformed a woodland with an understorey planting into a garden with a few trees in it.
 This means that the trees come first.